imperva/stepping/README.md

 ### Duplicated Nodes
 In order to maximize CPU usage, Steeping enables consumers to split the workload to multiple Threads.

-Consumers just need to specify the amount of duplication of a Step and internally Stepping will create the corresponding number of threads that will work in-parallel on the data inorder to increase throughput: xxxxxxx
+Consumers just need to specify the amount of duplication of a Step and internally Stepping will create the corresponding number of threads that will work in-parallel on the data inorder to increase throughput:

 ```java
 public class MyStep implements Step {